takelley1/vibe_coding_conventions/README.md

 - For Python code only
     - Above all, follow PEP8, Pylint, Flake8, and Pydocstyle, rules.
 This is your priority.
-    - When opening files, specify an encoding, like this: `with open(file, "w", encoding="utf-u") as f:`
+    - When opening files, specify an encoding, like this: `with open(file, "w", encoding="utf-8") as f:`
     - Keep lines under 100 characters in length.
     - Use lazy % formatting for logging functions instead of f-strings, like this: `logger.info("Merging file: %s", file_path)`
     - Follow Google's docstring format.